tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_location.md

 9. Phoenix-Mesa-Scottscale, AZ
 10. San Diego-Carlsbad, CA

-A lot of the employment data in the STC Salary Database focuses on "metropolitan statistical areas," but it's much harder to filter jobs based on these metro areas using job tools such as [Indeed.com](https://indeed.com).
+In other words, these areas have a lot of technical writers.
+A lot of the employment data in the STC Salary Database focuses on "metropolitan statistical areas," but it hard to filter jobs based on these metro areas (rather than states) using job tools such as [Indeed.com](https://indeed.com).

 To gather some quick data, I did a search on Indeed.com for the term [API](https://www.indeed.com/jobs?q=API&l=California) by state, another search for [technical writer](https://www.indeed.com/jobs?q=technical+writer&l=California) by state, and then listed the employment of technical writers by state as indicated by the 2016 STC Salary Database (the latest version).
 My searches on Indeed.com were done on August 12, 2018.

-Granted, whether searches for these terms yields meaningful results is not certain, which is why I also list the more reliable information from the STC Salary Database.
+Whether searches for these terms yields meaningful results is not certain, which is why I also list the more reliable information (though unrelated to APIs) from the STC Salary Database.
 Also, I'm by no means versed in statistics, and even if California has the largest number of mentions of "API" and also the largest mentions of "technical writer," this data has to be contextualized by the size of the state and the number of employed technical writers in the area.
+A high number of jobs doesn't necessarily mean more jobs will be available if there are simply more technical writers competing for those jobs.
+Thus, it's hard to say for sure where the best locations are for API doc opportunities.

-For example, suppose the state is small and has only about 500 tech writers in the area, but the number of jobs for technical writers is high as well as the mentions of "API."
+Suppose the state is small and has only about 500 tech writers in the area, but the number of jobs for technical writers is high as well as the mentions of "API."
 Is that a better area in which to find a job?
 Maybe.
+It depends on how many writers are competing for the jobs.
 On the other hand, the sheer variety of living in a larger tech hub with more job opportunities might provide more selection and fit for your particular skills.

 All right, here's the data from my quick search: